Grahame59/DansbyBot/README.md

 # 5/6/24 - 6:22pm
 - NOTE TO SELF: Do some .Net tutorials off this link... https://learn.microsoft.com/en-us/dotnet/core/tutorials/

-# 5/7/24 - 12:11am
+# 5/7/24 - 1:22am
 - Added a function that returns the current time of your time zone based of the system time.
 Also added crosscompatibility for multiple OS in the .NET configs... specifically for my MacOS so I can code when not home.
+Also added a function for the date as well.
+Want to implement a calender, dayOfTheWeek function, etc... and have it keep track of things.
+Think I need to work on an interface outside of the console next as well.